 Instead of return, a coroutine uses co_return returning its result.
 In this post, I want to implement a simple coroutine using co_return.

 This post is the third and final post in my miniseries to cppcoro. cppcoro is a library of coroutine abstractions from Lewis Baker.
 Today, I introduce thread pools.

-The cppcoro library from Lewis Baker gives you what C++20 doesn't give you: a library of C++ coroutine abstractions based on the coroutines TS.
+The cppcoro library from Lewis Baker gives you what C++20 doesn't: a library of C++ coroutine abstractions based on the coroutines TS.